reubano/opentag/README.md

 ## INTRODUCTION:

-[opentag](http://github.com/reubano/opentag) is a command line program that converts CSV files to GPX files for importing into GPSPhotoLinker or similar geotagging programs. "opentag](http://github.com/reubano/opentag is distributed under the terms of the GNU General Public License (GPL) and has been tested on the following configuration:
+[opentag](http://github.com/reubano/opentag) is a command line wrapper for [openmeta](http://code.google.com/p/openmeta/).
+It adds support for spotlight comments and, long options, and STDIN piping.
+It has been tested on the following configuration:
-* MacOS X 10.5.8
+* MacOS X 10.7.4
-* PHP 5.3.0
+* PHP 5.3.15
 * Console_CommandLine 1.1.1

 ## REQUIREMENTS: